domikitchen/node-api4-guided/README.md

 ## Instructions

 Please fork this repository and follow along **using your fork** as the instructor deploys the API to `heroku`.

+## Steps
+-make the port dynamic
+-add a "start" script to `package.json` that uses node to run